similicious/hibiscus-actual-budget/README.md

 ## Hibiscus Setup

-1. In Hibiscus, configure a webhook for account synchronization
+1. In Hibiscus, configure a webhook for account synchronization (under *System-Einstellungen* -> *Benachrichtigungen* -> *URL nach erfolgreicher Synchronisierung aufrufen*)
 2. Point it to `http://your-server:3000/webhook`

+If your bank uses PhotoTAN/QRTAN for HIBC authentication, you will also need to configure the bank connection:

+1. Set the TAN-Handler to *XML-RPC Handler*
+2. Set the URL to `http://your-server:3000/xmlrpc`
+3. Leave the rest as defaults

 When an account syncs, the server will automatically: